-The authors would like to thank Tsunehiro Ishihara, Kazuhiko Kakamu, Shuichi Nagata, Teruo Nakatsuma, Kazumitsu Nawata, Kosuke Oya, Dale J. Poirier, Akimichi Takemura, Yoshihiro Yajima, Toshiaki Watanabe and participants in Japanese Economic Association 2012 Spring meeting and in International Society for Bayesian Analysis 2012 world meeting for their valuable comments.
+The authors would like to thank the associate editor, two anonymous referees, Tsunehiro Ishihara, Kazuhiko Kakamu, Shuichi Nagata, Teruo Nakatsuma, Kazumitsu Nawata, Kosuke Oya, Dale J. Poirier, Akimichi Takemura, Yoshihiro Yajima, Toshiaki Watanabe and participants in Japanese Economic Association 2012 Spring meeting and in International Society for Bayesian Analysis 2012 world meeting for their valuable comments.
 This work is supported by the Research Fellowship (DC1) from the Japan Society for the Promotion of Science, by the research fellowship from Ishii Memorial Securities Research Promotion Foundation and by the Grants-in-Aid for Scientific Research (A) 21243018 from the Japanese Ministry of Education, Science, Sports, Culture and Technology.